adityacodes-root/Adityacodes-root/README.md

 ## Hi there, I'm Aditya 👋

 Welcome to my GitHub profile!
 I'm a passionate **Computer Science student** currently pursuing my B.Tech. in Computer Science and Engineering.
+I am a SWE Intern @ Jio Platforms Limited for summer'25.
 I love exploring new technologies, building software solutions, and learning continuously to improve my skills.

 ---